berichan/SysBot.AnimalCrossing/README.md

 * Automatic offset handling for islands with multiple profiles.
 * Automatic Dodo code retrieval & update from RAM via `$fetchDodo`
 * Injections will fill the entire inventory by default (you may change this in settings)
+* Logs users arriving to your island with datestamps

 ## Other Dependencies
 Animal Crossing API logic is provided by [NHSE](https://github.com/kwsch/NHSE/).